-This week we will cover saving money.
+This week I will cover saving money.
 Statistics consistently show the vast majority of people live hand-to-mouth or month-to-month, meaning they have no savings to speak of.
 The average person would be hard-pressed to live for more than just a couple of months if they were unable to draw an income.
-This means they are not independent, but dependent upon insurance, government programs, friends, family and the like.
+This means they are not independent but dependent upon insurance, government programs, friends, family, and the like.
 The primary goal of savings is to provide a much higher level of personal independence and security.

 The discipline of saving directly determines how we will take care of ourselves and plan not only for the future, but also for the unforeseeable events that touch our lives at times.
 It is an act of self-determination to decide that we will provide for and protect ourselves.
 Saving is not, as you will see further down, the pursuit of aggressive growth of our resources.
 Simply put, it is added security, our safety net, if you will, that remains in place to provide a solid base on which to build the rest of our financial independence.

 So, with these things in mind, let’s take a deeper look at saving our money.